weiserlab/ambuj/weiserstudents.md

 ---
 ## WEISER Group Members (Undergraduates and Visting students)

 These are the current group members.
-For a list of former members of the group, please check this link.
+For a list of former members of the group, please check [here](https://weiserlab.github.io/ambuj/previoustudent).

 ### Undergraduates